Best Covered Calls: How to Find and Screen Winning Opportunities in Excel

 Step 3: Filter the Option Chain

 The Option Scanner window will appear.
-To narrow down the thousands of possible contracts, we will apply filters:
+To narrow down the thousands of possible contracts, apply filters:

 1. In the "Calls or Puts" dropdown, select Calls.